pawitpr/sc/README.md

   vertical scrolling with the mouse wheel.
   (In this case the shift key needs to be pressed for &lsquo;cut and paste&rsquo;.
-  All `sc` functions work well with curses but using the mouse requires ncurses.
+  All `sc` functions work well with NetBSD curses but using the mouse requires ncurses.
   Using the mouse _wheel_ additionally requires ncurses version &ge; 6.)